chrmei/MLOps_accidents/doc/Plan_Phase_01.md

 Phase 1 is considered complete when:

 1. **Data Pipeline**: Raw data can be imported, validated, and preprocessed via `dvc repro` in a containerized environment.
-2. **Baseline Model**: A RandomForest baseline model is trained, evaluated, and logged to MLflow with documented metrics (F1, Precision, Recall).
+2. **Baseline Model**: An XGBoost baseline model is trained, evaluated, and logged to MLflow with documented metrics (F1, Precision, Recall).
 3. **API**: FastAPI service runs in Docker, accepts prediction requests, and returns results.
 4. **Testing**: Unit tests cover core functionality with >70% coverage; CI pipeline runs tests on every PR.
 5. **Documentation**: All tickets have acceptance criteria met; code is config-driven and follows project structure.